aisleron/aisleron.docs/docs/documentation/manage-products.md

 # Manage Products
 {: .no_toc }

 Products in Aisleron represent the items that are tracked on your shopping lists, e.g. Apples, Milk, or Pet Food.
-A Product can have one of two statuses:
-* **In Stock**: You have the product available at home or do not need to buy it
-* **Needed**: You need to buy the product from a shop
+A product can have a status of *In Stock* or *Needed*.
+Refer to [Product Status]({{site.baseurl}}/docs/documentation/product-status) for details on product status.

 To add, edit, or delete a product, see the instructions below.